BarredEwe/Prefire/README.md

     ```
     For example Authorization flow (LoginView, OTPView, PincodeView)

-- If one preview contains more than one View, you can mark State for theese views.
+- If a preview contains more than one View, you can mark State for these views.
     ```swift
     .previewState(.loading)
     ```